NVIDIA/aistore/api/README.md

 | provider   | string       | "ais" or one of the supported backend providers: "ais", "gcp", "aws", "azure", "http", "hdfs".
 If the provider value is empty, returns *all* bucket names. |

 ##### Return
-Two lists: one for the names of ais buckets, and the other for the names of cloud buckets
+Two lists: one for the names of ais buckets, and the other for the names of remote buckets

 Error from AIStore in completing the request
 ___